Uwe Mundlos: Political development

-From before the unification of Germany in 1990 Mundlos was a right-wing skinhead.
-From 1988 he began to come to school with "short-cropped hair and jumper boots", and after the unification of Germany in 1990 he became more radicalised.
+From before the unification of Germany in 1990, Mundlos had become a right-wing skinhead.
+From 1988 he began to go to school with "short-cropped hair and jumper boots".
+After the unification of Germany, he became more radicalised.
 In September 1991 he opened the "Winzerclub", which became a focal point of the Jena Neo-nazi scene.
 It was there that Mundlos often met with the later NSU-members and supporters Uwe Böhnhardt, Beate Zschäpe, Ralf Wohlleben, Holger Gerlach and Andre Kapke.

-Mundlos immersed himself further into the neo-Nazi scene, attending skinhead concerts, and taking part in memorial marches for Nazi politician Rudolf Hess as well as a National Democratic Party of Germany demonstration.
-Furthermore, he had friends who were members of the neo-Nazi group Blood & Honour.
-Mundlos was also active in a prison support groups for incarcerated Nazis.
-From 1995 he was part of the core of the Anti-Antifa group in East Thuringia and together with friends Uwe Böhnhardt and Beate Zschäpe.
+Mundlos immersed himself in the neo-Nazi scene, attending skinhead concerts, and taking part in memorial marches for Nazi politician Rudolf Hess as well as a National Democratic Party of Germany demonstration.
+He also had friends who were members of the neo-Nazi group Blood & Honour.
+Mundlos was active in a prison support groups for incarcerated Nazis.
+From 1995 he was part of the core of the Anti-Antifa group in East Thuringia, along with his friends Uwe Böhnhardt and Beate Zschäpe.

 In a right-wing extremist magazine, Mundlos published articles which he signed with the pseudonym "Uwe UngeZOGen" (which translates approximately to "Uwe Unruly" in English).
-The capitalisation of the letters "ZOG" is a reference the antisemitic conspiracy theory of the Zionist Occupied Government, according to which national governments (especially those of Western countries) are secretly directed and manipulated by Jews.
+The capitalisation of the letters "ZOG" is a reference the antisemitic conspiracy theory of the Zionist Occupied Government.
+It asserted that national governments (especially those of Western countries) are secretly directed and manipulated by Jews.

 On 29 June 1995, the Amtsgericht Chemnitz sentenced Mundlos to 20 days in prison and a fine of 30 DM for "producing and keeping symbols of unconstitutional organisations".
 On 1 November 1996, Mundlos was banned from the Buchenwald concentration camp memorial because he had entered the grounds together with Uwe Böhnhardt wearing Sturmabteilung (SA) uniforms.

 It is alleged that Mundlos had a network of nation-wide contacts with neo-Nazi groups as early as the mid-1990s.